malparty/astro-blog/src/content/blog/wordpress/2023/nhanh-vs-voi-vang.md

 ---
-title: "\"Nhanh\" vs. \"vội vàng\""
+title: '"Nhanh" vs. "vội vàng"'
 date: '2023-10-01'
 pubDate: '2023-10-01'
-category: "learn"
+category: 'learn'
-  - "vietnamese"
 description: ''
 heroImage: '../../../../assets/images/te.jpg'
 tags:
-  - "chatgpt"
+  - 'chatgpt'
 ---

 "Nhanh" and "vội vàng" both refer to speed or quickness in Vietnamese, but they are used in slightly different ways: